-Some pupils will have opportunities to participate in Bikeability training - a cycle training programme to enable them to develop practical skills and to understand how to cycle on today's roads.
+Some pupils will have opportunities to participate in the Learn to Ride Scheme and then Bikeability training - a cycle training programme to enable them to develop practical skills and to understand how to cycle on today's roads.
 This will give them greater independence and access to the community.